tonylixu/docker-compose/examples/zimbra/zimproxy/README.md

    * Sometimes the URL scheme that a legacy application presents is not ideal for discovery or search engine optimisation.
 A reverse proxy can rewrite URLs before passing them on to your back-end servers.

+### Components & Memcached
+ZImbra Proxy is designed to provide a HTTP[S]/POP[S]/IMAP[S] reverse proxy that is quick, reliable, and scalable.
+Zimbra Proxy includes the following:
+* Nginx - A high performance HTTP[S]/POP[S]/IMAP[S] proxy server which handles all incoming HTTP[S]/POP[S]/IMAP[S] requests.
+* Zimbra Proxy Route Lookup Handler - This servlet handles queries for the user account route information (the server and port number where user account resides).